GoC-Spending/contracts-data-web/content/department/vac-acc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Veterans Affairs Canada spent an estimated \$199.5M in 2021-2022 on contracts.
+Veterans Affairs Canada spent an estimated **\$199.5M in 2021-2022** on contracts.

+Across 1,395 contracts active since the start of the 2017-2018 fiscal year, 172 have at least one amendment (12%).
+Of contracts with amendments, the average increase in dollar value was 96% and the average number of amendments was 1.55.
+Cumulatively these amendments represent an increase of \$240.4M over the original contract values.

+The average contract duration was 0.76 years, and the average contract value (not including contracts under \$10k) was \$1.1M.
+The longest contract was 10.87 years.
+The largest contract by value (including amendments) was \$560.3M.

 {{< /entity_summary >}}

 ## Vendors